How to Plant and Grow Daikon Radish

 White Icicle

-Icicle radishes form white, narrow, tapered roots that reach about 5 inches in length at maturity.
-And this cultivar grows quickly – you can expect a harvest in just 27-35 days!
+Icicle radishes form white, narrow, tapered roots that reach about five inches in length at maturity.
+And this cultivar grows quickly – you can expect a harvest in just 27 to 35 days!

 'White Icicle' daikon radishes harvested, with leaf tops attached, on a wooden surface.